CromFr/course-hardenyourcode/slides.md

 ![](res/freak.gif)<!-- .element: class="full-height" -->

 Note:
-- No need to unittest 10 lines for every single function on earth
+- No need to unit test 10 lines for every single function on earth
 - You can test called functions by testing the caller
-- You'll learn efficient unittesting with time
+- You'll learn efficient unit testing with time
-- Library functions should not be unittested
+- Library functions should not be unit tested